-Table B Table B.1-11: Applicant Proposed Measures APM Proposed Project Component Number Description Justification Proposed Vine 69/12-kV Substation 12-kV Distribution Relocation 69-kV Loop-In Telecommunication System Extension monitoring program-will be prepared and submitted to SDG&E's Cultural Resource Specialist and Environmental Project Manager following completion of the program.
+Table B.1-11: Applicant Proposed Measures Proposed Project Component APM Number Description Justification Proposed Vine 69/12-kV Substation 12-kV Distribution Relocation 69-kV Loop-In Telecommunication System Extension photograph, map and document the location of the resource and summarize the results in a Department of Parks and Recreation (DPR 523) form that will be submitted to the South Coastal Information Center (SCIC).
+A monitoring results report-which includes appropriate graphics and describes the results, analyses, and conclusions of the monitoring program-will be prepared and submitted to SDG&E's Cultural Resource Specialist and Environmental Project Manager following completion of the program.
 Any cultural sites or features encountered will be recorded on appropriate Department of Parks and Recreation forms.
 All forms and reports will be submitted to the SCIC at San Diego State University and to the City of San Diego Development Services Department.
 CUL-02 A paleontological monitor will be on site to observe excavation operations that involve the original cutting of deposits with high paleontological resource sensitivity (i.e., Bay Point Formation) to depths greater than 3.5 feet.
 In the event that fossils are encountered, the paleontological monitor will have the authority to divert or temporarily halt construction activities in the area of discovery to allow the recovery of fossil remains.
 The paleontological monitor will contact SDG&E's Cultural Resource Specialist and Environmental Project Manager at the time of discovery.
 The paleontologist, in consultation with SDG&E's Cultural Resource Specialist, will determine the significance of the discovered resources.
 SDG&E's Cultural Resource Specialist and Environmental Project Manager must concur with the evaluation procedures to be performed before construction activities are allowed to resume.
 When fossils are discovered, a paleontologist (or the paleontological monitor) will recover them, along with pertinent stratigraphic data.
 Fossil remains collected during monitoring and salvage would be cleaned, repaired, sorted, cataloged, and deposited in a scientific institution with permanent paleontological collections.
 A final summary report will be completed that outlines the results of the mitigation program.
 The report will discuss the methods used, stratigraphic section(s) exposed, fossils collected, and significance of recovered fossils.
-This measure ensures that excavation in areas containing Pleistocene-age deposits of the Bay Point Formation and Lindavista Formation are monitored so that impacts can be mitigated through proper investigation and recovery of cultural resources.
+This measure ensures that excavation in areas containing Pleistoceneage deposits of the Bay Point Formation and Lindavista Formation are monitored so that impacts can be mitigated through proper investigation and recovery of cultural resources.
 Yes Yes Yes Yes HAZ-01 Prior to approval of the final construction plans for the Proposed Project, a project-specific Hazardous Materials and Waste Management Plan will be prepared for the construction phase of the Proposed Project to ensure compliance with all applicable federal, state, and local regulations.
 The Hazardous Materials and Waste Management Plan will reduce or avoid the use of potentially hazardous materials for the purposes of worker safety, protection from groundwater contamination, and proper disposal of hazardous materials.
-The plan will include the following information related to hazardous materials and waste, as applicable: A list of the hazardous materials that will be present on site during construction, including information regarding their storage, use, and transportation: Any secondary containment and countermeasures that will be required for onsite hazardous materials, as well as the required responses for different quantities of potential spills; A list of spill response materials and the locations of such materials at the Proposed Project site during construction; A description of the waste-specific management and disposal procedures that will be conducted for any hazardous materials that will be used or are discovered during construction of the Proposed Project; and A description of the waste minimization procedures to be implemented during construction of the Proposed Project.
-The Hazardous Materials and Waste Management Plan will reduce or avoid the use of potentially hazardous materials for the purposes of worker safety, protection from groundwater contamination, and proper disposal of hazardous materials.
+The plan will include the following information related to hazardous materials and waste, as applicable: A list of the hazardous materials that will be present on site during construction, including information regarding their storage, use, and transportation; Any secondary containment and countermeasures that will be required for The Hazardous Materials and Waste Management Plan will reduce or avoid the use of potentially hazardous materials for the purposes of worker safety, protection from groundwater contamination, and proper disposal of hazardous materials.
 Yes